evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

     desc box = This is a large and very heavy box.

-If you try the `get` command we will pick up the box.
+If you try the `get` command, we will pick up the box.
 So far so good, but if we really want this to be a large and heavy box, people should _not_ be able to run off with it that easily.
 To prevent this we need to lock it down.
 This is done by assigning a _Lock_  to it.
 Make sure the box was dropped in the room, then try this: